alexpeachey/response_state/README.md

 end
 ```

-You can return multiple results, or the same result multiple times,
+You can call result methods multiple times,
 thereby allowing streaming responses.

+## Validations

-By default, ResponseState allows subscription to and definition of any result.
+By default, ResponseState allows subscription to and definition of any result,
-If you want to verify that only valid outcomes are subscribed to and returned
+and leaves it up to your integration tests to verify correct code behavior.

-by your method, you can provide a list of valid outcomes to the `init` method,
+You can provide a list of valid outcomes to the `init` method to make
-like so:
+ResponseState throw exceptions if an unknown state is subscribed to or provided:

 ```ruby
   result = ResponseState.init(allowed_states: [:success, :pending, :limit_exceeded],
                               &block)
 ```

-The ResponseState instance then throws exceptions if cliens subscribe to an
-unknown response type, or if the method tries to return an unknown response type.